iterative/dvc.org/content/docs/tutorials/get-started/index.md

   others.

 - [**Experiments**](/doc/tutorials/get-started/experiments) of data and
-  processes are a normal part of the data science process.
+  processes are a natural part of the data science process.
 DVC provides special tools to define and track experiments that can be tuned and compared.

 Please choose a topic, or click the `Next` button below to start from the